 We are an early-stage life sciences technology company, and have incurred significant losses since Legacy Quantum-Si was formed in 2013, and expect to continue to incur losses in the future.
-We incurred net losses of \$95.0 million, \$36.6 million and \$35.8 million in the years ended December 31, 2021, 2020 and 2019, respectively.
-As of December 31, 2021, we had an accumulated deficit of \$267.2 million.
+We incurred net losses of \$11.8 million and \$10.3 million for the three months ended March 31, 2021 and 2020, respectively, and \$36.6 million and \$35.8 million in the years ended December 31, 2020 and 2019, respectively.
+As of March 31, 2021, we had an accumulated deficit of \$184.0 million.
 These losses and accumulated deficit were primarily due to the substantial investments made to develop and improve our technology.
 Over the next several years, we expect to continue to devote substantially all of our resources towards continuing development and future commercialization of our products and research and development efforts for additional products.
 These efforts may prove more costly than we currently anticipate.
 We have not generated any product revenue and may never generate revenue sufficient to offset our expenses, or at all.
-In addition, as a public company, we incur significant legal, accounting, administrative, insurance and other expenses that we did not previously incur as a private company.
-Accordingly, we cannot assure you that we will achieve profitability in the future or that, if we do become profitable, we will sustain profitability.
+In addition, as a public company, we will incur significant legal, accounting, administrative, insurance and other expenses that we did not incur as a private company.
+Accordingly, we cannot assure you that we will achieve profitability in the future or that, if we do become profitable, will sustain profitability.